wp-plugins/livepress/readme.txt

 The plugin has been developed for wpmu 2.6. and tested on wp 2.6. and wp 2.7.

-The plugin uses Alex Tingle's "MultiWidget" class (http://blog.firetree.net/2008/11/30/wordpress-multi-widget/).
+As of version 0.2 the plugin uses Alex Tingle's "MultiWidget" class (http://blog.firetree.net/2008/11/30/wordpress-multi-widget/).
+The plugin should automatically upgrade widgets from the old version (0.1), if anyone has any problem drop us a note.
+In the worst case you will have to reconfigure the widget(s).

 Planned Features/Ideas:

-*   Enhance template options for author pages (list of posts/comments for authors)
 *   Provide tag to display widget content in pages/posts
 *   Show users from multiple blogs (wpmu)